phpstan/phpstan/website/src/writing-php-code/phpdocs-basics.md

 Install [`phpstan-deprecation-rules`](https://github.com/phpstan/phpstan-deprecation-rules) extension to have usages of deprecated symbols reported.

-The `@deprecated` PHPDoc tag is inherited to implicitly mark overriden methods in child classes also as deprecated:
+The `@deprecated` PHPDoc tag is inherited to implicitly mark overridden methods in child classes also as deprecated:

 ```php
 class Foo